singhaditya7618/data-visualization-project-/README.md

 # data-visualization-project-
-in this project i have used pandas for importing data and used matplotlib for making dashboards and performing data visualizations in this project i was provided with the data set of fitness companies products where i was asked to figure out :
+in this project i have used pandas for importing data and used matplotlib for creating dashboards and performing data visualizations in this project i was provided with the data set of fitness company's products where i was asked to figure out :
 a) Understand, prepare and clean a curated dataset programmatically.
 b) Identify meaningful declarative and exploratory questions from the dataset.